smithjd15/playlist/README.md

 # Playlist

 Playlist is a tool for media playlist files.
-It can convert between common playlist formats; identify unfound, duplicate, network, and unique (between multiple playlists) entries; concatenate multiple playlists; remove duplicate and unfound entries; randomize entry order; append and remove entries; change and remove duration and title metadata; and transform targets into canonical paths, or paths relative to the out playlist or any arbitrary path.
+It can convert between common playlist formats; identify unfound, duplicate, network, and unique (between multiple playlists) entries; concatenate multiple playlists; remove duplicate and unfound entries; randomize entry order; append and remove entries; change and remove duration and title metadata; and transform targets into absolute paths, or paths relative to the out playlist or any arbitrary path.

 Playlist doesn't read every possible variant of playlist metadata, so a playlist created with it from such 'rich' playlists won't have some metadata; it is limited to target metadata common between the m3u, pls, and xspf formats (duration and title).